shayanypn/joo-browser-detect/README.md

 # Joo (browser detect)
 This is a package that attempts to be a tool for helping people detecting browser, check for support/valid browser and fire when a browser error happens

+To see demo, example and document please check [Demo & Document](https://shayanypn.github.io/joo-browser-detect/)

 ## Example Usage